Handling deadlocks in IndexedDB readwrite transactions

 Problem Statement

-Concurrent readwrite transactions targeting overlapping object stores frequently trigger browser-level lock contention.
-In offline-first architectures, this manifests as:
+In offline-first architectures, concurrent readwrite transactions targeting overlapping object stores frequently trigger browser-level lock contention.
+This manifests as:

 Before implementing concurrency controls, verify baseline storage constraints and schema design against IndexedDB Architecture & Advanced Patterns.
 Unoptimized schemas exacerbate lock contention.